dqksnow/subsampling/README.md

-model to binary response variable with $N \times d$ dimensional covariates, the computational complexity of estimating the coefficients using the IRLS algorithm is $O(\zeta N d^2)$, where $\zeta$ is the number of iteriation.
+model to binary response variable with $N \times d$ dimensional covariates, the computational complexity of estimating the coefficients using the IRLS algorithm is $O(\zeta N d^2)$, where $\zeta$ is the number of iteration.
 When $N$ is large, the cost can be prohibitive, especially if high performance computing resources are unavailable.
 Subsampling has become a widely used technique to balance the trade-off between computational efficiency and statistical efficiency.